erikzenker/arch-linux-cluster/README.md

 ### Using Ansible
 * Install ansible on control host: `# pacman -S ansible`
 * Add public key of control host to ansible slaves in `authorized_keys`
+* Run command as root: `ansible all --become --become-method=sudo --ask-become-pass -m shell -a 'COMMAND'`

 ## Useful Links